Do you work in local government? What's stopping you supporting the recovery of your high streets?

 Giving people reasons to get out and about

-It follows that to get people in the right frame of mind to go shopping on the high street again, you need to both build up their confidence in the safety measures put in place and remind them of the benefits of the offline – as opposed to the online – experience.
+It follows that to get people in the right frame of mind to go shopping on the high street again, you need to both build up their confidence and remind them of the benefits of an offline experience.
 Behaviour change principles tell us to do this gradually through carefully planned stages of messaging.

-Whilst – or even before – people contemplate going out of the home to shop, they could be reminded of what they’ve been missing.
-The empty high street where they once sat in a café or swam at the pool or browsed an independent gift shop.
+Before people contemplate going out of the home to shop, they should be reminded of what they’ve been missing.
+The high street where they once sat in a café or swam at the pool or browsed an independent gift shop.
 The interaction with people serving them – maybe shopkeepers they’d previously stopped to chat with, or just that basic human contact.

 You could also remind people about other experiences you can only have in person on the high street.
 When you pop out for a loaf of bread and see something you really like in a shop window so go in to find out how much it is.
 Or you bump into a friend you haven’t seen for ages and decide to stay out and have a coffee with them instead of going straight home.